 ‘[S]ome detained foreign nationals met by the delegation were unaware of their right of access to a lawyer, let alone one appointed ex officio.
 A few foreign nationals claimed that they had been told by police officers that such a right did not exist in Hungary.
 Moreover, the majority of those foreign nationals who did have an ex officio lawyer appointed complained that they did not have an opportunity to consult the lawyer before being questioned by the police or before a court hearing and that the lawyer remained totally passive throughout the police questioning or court hearing.
 In this context, it is also noteworthy that several foreign nationals stated that they were not sure whether they had a lawyer appointed as somebody unknown to them was simply present during the official proceedings without talking to them and without saying anything in their interest.’

 These statements remain true for 2022 as no changes have been implemented.

-Since the cooperation agreements were revoked by the authorities in summer 2017, the HHC lawyers do not have direct access to the detention centres or transit zones.
-The HHC lawyers can only represent the clients if the asylum seekers explicitly communicate the wish to be represented by the HHC lawyer to the NDGAP (they sign a special form).
-Once this form is received by the NDGAP, the HHC lawyers can meet the client in a special room/container located outside the living sector of the detention centre/transit zone.
-This way the legal aid in the asylum detention and transit zones is seriously obstructed, as free legal advice does not reach everyone in the facility, but only those explicitly asking for it.
+Since the cooperation agreements were revoked by the authorities in the summer of 2017, HHC lawyers do not have direct access to the detention centres or transit zones.
+HHC lawyers can only represent clients if the asylum seekers explicitly communicate the wish to be represented by the HHC lawyer to the NDGAP (they sign a special form).
+Once this form is received by the NDGAP, HHC lawyers can meet the client in a special room/container located outside the living sector of the detention centre/transit zone.
+This way legal aid in the asylum detention and transit zones is seriously obstructed, as free legal advice does not reach everyone in the facility, but only those explicitly asking for it.

 Asylum seekers can contact their lawyers, if they have one, and meet them in privacy.

-CPT, Report to the Hungarian Government on the visit to Hungary carried out from 21 to 27 October 2015, 3 November 2016, para 55.
+CPT, Report to the Hungarian Government on the visit to Hungary carried out from 21 to 27 October 2015, 3 November 2016, available at: https://bit.ly/3IRZSiW, para 55.